janrothkegel/pinta-virtual-dev-environment/README.md

 (1) click the "Containers" extension, (2) right-click the dev container and (3) attach to it.
 The server will then install in the container.

 ![Attaching to the development container](documentation/attach.png)

+This will open another instance of Visual Studio Code - the one in which you will build and debug Pinta in the next step.

 </details>

-This will open another instance of Visual Studio Code - the one in which you will will build and debug Pinta in the next step.

 <details>
 <summary>Step 4: Build & Debug Pinta (~ 2min + waiting times)</summary>